Operational Budget 101

 A managed services provider uses a blend of people, technology and automation to proactively mitigate risk by providing real time alerts with 24/7/365 health monitoring capabilities and end-to-end management.
 Processes and advanced technology allow a managed services provider to remotely monitor, maintain and troubleshoot all locations within a business without the added headcount.
 It’s a lower cost model with a higher return.

-The added value of a proactive managed services provider.
+The added value of a proactive managed services provider for your access control system and video surveillance systems.

 With a managed services provider, automation and technology provide comprehensive dashboards which include robust reporting in real time with KPIs on devices, inventory, status, operations, retention and servers.
 Extensive data and analytics showcase exactly what activity was occurring and what issues were detected and fixed before you even knew there was a problem.
 This proactive approach using automation and advanced dashboard reporting results in much higher up time than the traditional break/fix reactive model.
 A managed services provider properly manages and reduces cyber risk, increases staff and public safety and meets increasing regulation and compliance requirements.